Reven8e/multitool/README.md

 - Check/Test scraped proxies.
 - Use Shodan api to find vulnerable machines.
 - Use our exploit database tool to get/find information about vulnerabilites you found.
+- Use our SQL Injection tester to test your targets for SQL vulnerabilites.

 ## Installation